PiSCSI/piscsi/docker/README.md

 ### Rebuild Containers

-You should rebuild the container images after checking out a different version of PiSCSI or making changes which affect the environment at build time, e.g.
+You should rebuild the container images after checking out a different version of PiSCSI or making changes to the Go web client or its runtime dependencies.
-`easyinstall.sh`.

 ```
 docker compose up --build